ga-wdi-pvd/angular-routing/readme.md

 ---

-#### Follow the rest of the lesson plan yourself to implement the rest of Grumblr.

 Now we'll actually make the show pages themselves.
 This means creating a new controller, because we're doing **one controller, one view**.